oxidecomputer/terraform-provider-oxide/docs/data-sources/oxide_projects.md

 - `description` (String) Description for the project.
 - `id` (String) Unique, immutable, system-controlled identifier of the project.
 - `name` (String) Name of the project.
-- `organization_id` (String) Unique, immutable, system-controlled identifier of the organization.
 - `time_created` (String) Timestamp of when this project was created.
 - `time_modified` (String) Timestamp of when this project was last modified.